 Unfortunately, you’re only getting 25 cards for this pool.
 That’s quite a low number considering that you’ll need to scale 252 levels to get to Pool 3.
 Hence, it’s one of the slowest Marvel Snap card pools to scale through.
 But the turnout is perfect as Pool 3 has a lot in store for you.

 It’s highly recommended to use these cards when you’re in Pool 2:

-Pool 3 is currently the final pool that you can unlock.
-This pool comes right after Pool 3 and gets unlocked at Collection Level 486.
+Pool 3 is currently the final pool that you can unlock, aside from Series 4 and 5.
+This pool comes right after Pool 2 and gets unlocked at Collection Level 486.
 There is no upper limit to this pool.
 Instead, Marvel will keep adding more cards to Marvel Snap.
 So you’ll always have something new to look forward to.

 This pool features 75 cards, the most out of any other pool.
 These cards are more advanced than those in other pools and have special abilities.
 An example is Deadpool.
 When the card gets destroyed, it returns to your hand with double the Power.

 Captain Marvel’s card also has a unique ability.
 It gives you a chance to win the game if there is any space available on the board.
 Other cards like Patriot, Doctor Doom, Wasp, and Cerebro are also present in this pool.

 Unfortunately, the card acquiring time is even slower than with Pool 2.
 It’s estimated that you may even need to get to Collection Level 3,250 to get all the cards.

 Best Pool 3 Cards